EliLillyCo/LillyMol/docs/Molecule_Lib/chemical_standardisation.md

   -g keto_enol     convert enol to keto forms (no adjacent heteroatoms) -g all         ALL the above standardistions
-  -g rvnitro     convert O=N=O nitro groups to charge separated -g rvnv5       convert all 5 valent N atoms to charge separated -g APP=<xxx>   append 'xxx' to the name of changed molecules -g APP=EACH    append the reason for each change
+  -g rvnitro     convert O=N=O nitro groups to charge separated -g isotope     convert all isotopic atoms to non isotopic forms -g rvnv5       convert all 5 valent N atoms to charge separated -g APP=<xxx>   append 'xxx' to the name of changed molecules -g APP=EACH    append the reason for each change